luerhard/chapter_regression_and_artifical/main.md

 It might come as a surprise for some readers, but often the algorithms used in machine learning are quite similar, if not even exactly the same, as in traditional quantitative social sciences.
 Logistic regression, [!ols] regression, and [!pca], for example, are readily used in both camps.
-Even though many of the algorithms are the same, the mindset, practical approach, and evaluation strategies differ.
+Even though many of the algorithms are the same, the epistemological and practical approach, as well as evaluation strategies, differ.
 First, and in stark contrast to [!ts] models, [!ml] models usually do not have any usable, that is interpretable, coefficients.
-Secondly, model evaluation works by evaluating its predictive power.
+Secondly, model evaluation works by assessing its predictive power.

 To illustrate the epistemological differences, we will use an exemplary model and approach the problem from both angles.
-The chosen model is loosely based on the approach used by @davidov:ExplainingAttitudesImmigration.2012 and has been implemented by others in similar ways [e.g., @sagiv:Valueprioritiesreadiness.1995].
+The chosen model is loosely based on the approach by @davidov:ExplainingAttitudesImmigration.2012 and has been used by others in a similar way [e.g., @sagiv:Valueprioritiesreadiness.1995].
-It investigates the effect of human values on attitudes toward immigration.
+The model investigates the well-known effect of human values on attitudes toward immigration.

 The explanandum, our dependent variable which we will call _reject_, is a measure that represents _attitudes towards immigration_.
 It is a mean index consisting of three variables[^av] which have been shown to load strongly on a single dimension in a confirmatory factor analysis [@davidov:ExplainingAttitudesImmigration.2012, 764].